junxit/us-congress-bills-116/metadata.md

 - 2020-06-25 — Introduced in Senate
 - 2020-06-25 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2020-07-22 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2020-12-16 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson with an amendment.
+With written report No. 116-333.
+- 2020-12-16 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson with an amendment.
+With written report No. 116-333.
+- 2020-12-16 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 643.